Make These Coastal DIY lanterns and Bring the Beach Home This Summer

 4. Add a layer of small beach decorations.
 Make sure there is room to nestle the tea light.
 Or do step 5….

-5. Add a pillar candle and fill the space around it with sea shells, sea stars and more beach decorations.
+5. Add a pillar candle and fill the space around it with sea shells, starfish, and more beach decorations.
 Make sure the candle has plenty of room to burn safely.

 6. Make more candle holders!
-And turn them into a beach lanterns centerpiece!!
+And turn them into a beach centerpiece!!

 You are done!
 Now wasn’t that easy…….

 In the smaller one I have added a little glass container, if you look closely you can see it sticking out at the top.
-I nestled that small cup in between the shells (it is originally meant for floating tea lights in water) .
-Using an insert like that not only makes using the lantern safer but it is also much easier to change out the tea light.
+I nestled that small cup in between the shells (it was originally meant for floating tea lights in water).
+Using an insert like that makes using the lantern safer and much easier to change out the tea light.

 My floating tea light lantern is a reincarnation of the project that was part of my Lamp Makeover Project.
 Told you that that little project would be perfect for seasonal decorating.